pfsense/docs/source/cache-proxy/wpad-autoconfigure-for-squid.rst

 Setting up WPAD Autoconfigure for the Squid Package
 ===================================================

-pfSense can be configured to serve up automatic proxy configuration data to clients to point users to squid running either on pfSense or another local system, assuming their systems settings are configured for this behavior.
+pfSense® software can be configured to serve up automatic proxy configuration data to clients to point users to squid running either on the pfSense system or another local system, assuming their systems settings are configured for this behavior.
 Though the data can be served from the firewall, the task is better suited for another local web server if one is available.

 .. note:: To use the web server on the firewall to serve this data, the GUI must run in HTTP mode, or the vhosts package may be used to